Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/index.markdown

 ---

 # Welcome to Applied Quantum Computation
-Understandable, personable applications in quantum computing.
+An understandable, personable blog in quantum computing applications.